MAC Head Coach Senior/National Squad

 Gold Squad Coach

-swam competitively for Helena Lions Swim Team for 10 years,
+competitively for Helena Lions Swim Team for 10 years, beginning in

-beginning in 1998.
-During that time I specialized in backstroke and
+1998.
+During that time I specialized in backstroke and distance

-distance freestyle events.
-I attended several AG sectional and
+freestyle events.
+I attended several AG sectional and Zones meets

-zones meets in my career, highlighted by a second place finish in
+in my career, highlighted by a second place finish in the 1650 free

-Capital High School Bruins Swimming, earning a silver medal in the
+School Bruins Swimming, earning a silver medal in the 200 freestyle

-lives.
-I particularly focus my energies on teaching proper
+particularly focus my energies on teaching safety skills, proper

 technique, strong work ethic, and mental preparedness to my

 bike.
-I enjoy many, types of music and try to get to a concert or
+I enjoy many types of music and try to get to a concert

-so each year.
-I also enjoy bowling, but above all I love watching
+or so each year.
+I also enjoy bowling, but above all I love fast